saud-py/saud-py/README.md

 Hi there 👋 My name is Saud Ali
 =========================

-I'm an aspiring Data Engineer
+I'm an aspiring Cloud Data Engineer
 ----------------------------

 * 🌍  I'm based in Bangalore